 At the same time all factors of production have considerably improved during this year in light industry, for instance, in the textile industry.
-We have increased and improved our sources of supply of raw materials and fuel, we have increased the productivity of work by one and a half to two and a half times in the various branches of the textile industry, we have increased the work of the industrial undertakings by two to three times, attaining to two thirds of the pre-war standard.
+We have increased and improved our sources of supply of raw materials and fuel, we have increased the productivity of work by one and a half to two and a half times in the various branches of the textile industry, we have increased the work of the industrial undertakings by two to three times attaining to two thirds of the pre-war standard.
+The actual times, attaining to two thirds of the pre-war standard.
 The actual wages of the workers reached 70 per cent of the pre war wages.
-Compared with 1921, and especially compared with 1920, we have taken an enormous stride forward; the textile industry has a firm footing, and its turther progress is dependent on the measures taken.
+Compared with 1921, and especially compared with 1920, we have taken an enormous stride forward; the textile industry has a firm footing, and its further progress is dependent on the measures taken.

-The working conditions in the textile industry were perhaps the most difficult of all In October the price realized for chintz was lower than the cost price, which resulted in a gradual diminution in the turnover capital of this branch of industry.
+The working conditions in the textile industry were per-haps the most difficult of all in October the price realized for chintz was lower than the cost price, which resulted in a gradual diminution in the turnover capital of this branch of industry.
 The condition required to aid this industry, and to enable it to continue its work, is the granting of a credit assisting it to overcome, as easily as possible, the inevitable autumn depression.